fdcl-gwu/aruco-markers/README.md

 cmake ../
 make

-# create a single marker
+# Create a single marker.
-# For details about the parameters, run just ./generate_marker .
+# For details about the parameters, run just ./generate_marker
 ./generate_marker --b=1 -d=16 --id=108 --ms=400 --si marker.jpg

 # Create a marker board.
-# For details about the parameters, run just ./generate_board .
+# For details about the parameters, run just ./generate_board
 ./generate_board --bb=1 -h=2 -w=4 -l=200 -s=100 -d=16 --si board.jpg
 ```

-Marker should look like this:
+The generated marker should look like this:
 <center>
   <img src="./images/marker.jpg"  width="150"/>
 </center>

-Board looks like this:
+The generated board should look like this:
 <center>
   <img src="./images/board.jpg"  width="350"/>
 </center>